 Cost of Equity = Risk Free Rate + Beta x Risk Premium

-If you have not heard of Beta yet, then worry not. this article explains you about Beta in most basic way.
+If you have not heard of Beta yet, then worry not.
+This article explains to you about Beta in the most basic way.

 - Systematic Risks are those risks that affect the overall stock markets.
-Systematic risks can’t be mitigated through diversification but can be well understood via an important risk measure called as “BETA”
+Systematic risks can’t be mitigated through diversification but can be well understood via an important risk measure called “BETA.”